getzola/zola/docs/content/documentation/getting-started/configuration.md

 compile_sass = false

 # A list of glob patterns specifying asset files to ignore when
+# processing the content directory.
-# copying content.
-Defaults to none, which means all asset files
+# Defaults to none, which means all asset files are copied over to the public folder.
-# are copied over to the public folder.
-Example:
+# Example:
 #     ignored_content = ["*.{graphml,xlsx}", "temp.*"]
 ignored_content = []